CIROH-Snow/snow_sensing/hardware/construction_guide.md

 ![Loosen the turnbuckle and add the hook](construction_images/IMG_9147.JPG)
 21. Attach the S-hook end of the turnbuckle to the eye bolt of the bracket.
 ![Attach wire to the bracket](construction_images/IMG_9148.JPG)
-22. Stake down the ground end of the guy wire using a mallet and pullin the wire tight, but making sure to keep the mast level.
+22. Stake down the ground end of the guy wire using a mallet and pull the wire tight, but making sure to keep the mast level.
 ![Stake in guy wire](construction_images/IMG_9149.JPG)
 23. Repeat this process for all three wires.
 24. Tighten the turnbuckles to impart tension to the wires and level the mast.
 Note that this may be an interative process of realigning stakes, changing wire lengths, and loosening/tightening turnbuckles to create even and solid tension in all wires while keeping the mast level, and you may need to go back and change things a few times over as you narrow in on the correct dimensions and setup.